 You can find a comprehensive list of maps here: MAP

 Embarcadero Plaza is the flagship location of the Art Vendor program.
 Artists have been selling here as part of the program since 1972.
-With the iconic backdrop of the San Francisco Ferry Building and a steady stream of Farmer’s Market attendees and tourists through the plaza, this is a favored location for artists.
+With the iconic backdrop of the San Francisco Ferry Building and a steady stream of Farmers Market attendees, financial district businesspeople and tourists through the plaza, this is a favored location for artists.

 Art Vendor spaces line Beach Street and skip down Jefferson Street in the Fisherman’s Wharf neighborhood.
 Fun Sketchers and other artists selling one-of-a-kind San Francisco goods pepper the sidewalks.
 This location draws artists, tourists, and locals for its historical significance and amazing views of the bay.